Concordium/concordium-base/rust-bins/docs/user-cli.md

 - `account-keys.json` which contains account keys of the account that will be created by the credential.
 DO NOT LOSE THIS FILE.
 It cannot be recovered.
 - `credential.json` which contains the payload of the account creation transaction. **This must be sent to the chain, otherwise the account will not be created.**
 By default this must be sent to the chain within 15min.
 A larger or shorter message expiry may be set with `--message-expiry` flag to the command.
-Do note that an expiry longer than 2 hours is not acceptable.
-Note also that the credential number must be unique for each respective `id-object.json`.
+Note that the credential number must be unique for each respective `id-object.json`.
 Duplicate credential numbers for the same `id-object.json` will be rejected when submitting to chain.

 To create the account on the chain make sure you have access to a node, then do
 ```console